Vedi (film): Production

-In July 2010, it was revealed that GK Film Corporation had signed on Prabhu Deva to direct a film featuring Vishal in the lead role.
-Initially Trisha Krishnan was approached for the lead female role but turned it down as the role did not excite her, Similarly Anushka Shetty refused the project, while Hansika Motwani cited that her call sheet was full.
+Initially Trisha Krishnan was approached for the lead female role but turned it down as the role did not excite her.
+Similarly Anushka Shetty refused the project, while Hansika Motwani cited that her call sheet was full.
 Reports emerged that Samantha, Kajal Aggarwal, Tamannaah Bhatia and Reemma Sen were considered, before the role was handed to Sameera Reddy.
-Poonam Kaur signed the film in March 2011, agreeing to reprise her role as the protagonist's sister from the original.
-The scenes were shot in Sri Sivasubramaniya Nadar College of Engineering with all lead roles.
+Poonam Kaur signed the film in March 2011, agreeing to reprise her role as the protagonist's sister from the original film Souryam.

-Vishal began his first schedule in February 2011, after completing work from his other film Avan Ivan.
-An item song featuring Sophie Choudry was shot in April 2011 for the film.
-By May 2011, it was reported that 80% of the shoot was completed after scenes were shot in Bidar a district in the north of Karnataka State.
-The team then shot a song in Pollachi later that month.The movie, originally titled Prabhakaran (also the name of LTTE leader Velupillai Prabhakaran), was renamed Vedi and was released by Sun Pictures on 30 September 2011.
+Vishal began his first schedule in February 2011, after completing work on his other film Avan Ivan.
+An item number featuring Sophie Choudry was choreographed by the director Prabhu Deva.
+By May 2011, it was reported that 80% of the shoot was completed after scenes were shot in Bidar, a district in the north of Karnataka.

-Release

-The satellite rights of the film were sold to Sun TV.